ram1117/auctionit/README.md

 $ npm install
 ```

-Before running the app, you will need to run docker container to use database in your local machine.
+Before running the app, you will need to run docker container to use database as a docker image.
 Run the following command to start the docker postgres image(Docker Desktop or Docker Engine need to be installed for this).
-If you have postgres installed in your system, you will not need to run the docker.
+If you have postgres installed in your system, you do not need to run the docker.

 ```bash
 $ docker compose up -d